Cardio-AI/wft21_septum_landmark_detection/README.md

 #### Link to Google Colab: https://colab.research.google.com/drive/1-wiDHzgGkPV13ZMaZLkvk5IYZSi6U5qm?usp=sharing

 ### Supplemental Material:
-Here you will find the presentation, the annotation guidelines, a .png with information on the model and the .csv with the folds.
+Here you will find the presentation, the annotation guidelines and the .csv with the folds.

 ------------
 ### Link to Google Colab: